NeKa-Labs/Ztudio-Public-Overview/README.md

 ## 📊 Production Context

-Zeta AI is deployed in a live environment and actively maintained.
+Ztudio is deployed in a live environment and actively maintained.
 The system architecture prioritizes:

 - Stability under multi-user load